Experimental Fish Hatchery

 Fish Hatchery Fishery

-The University of Miami Experimental Hatchery of the Rosenstiel School of Marine and Atmospheric Science (RSMAS) is located on Virginia Key in Biscayne Bay approximately 1 mile southeast of downtown Miami, Florida.
+The University of Miami Experimental Hatchery of the Rosenstiel School of Marine, Atmospheric and Earth Science is located on Virginia Key in Biscayne Bay approximately 1 mile southeast of downtown Miami, Florida.
 The Experimental Hatchery includes a number of culture areas which give the facility the capability of concurrently supporting a wide variety of diverse research projects.
 In addition to extensive support infrastructure, the facility provides the following distinct culture areas:

 • Conditioning and Spawning Systems;